Nar, Phu valley Kang-la pass (5306m)

 Day 01: Arrival in Kathmandu(1337m)

 You are welcomed to Kathmandu, the capital city of Nepal renowned for historical monuments, Hindu Temples, and Buddhist Stupas/Monasteries.
 We meet our guests at the Tribhuvan International Airport.
-A staff member will be waiting with a Himalayan Vacation Treks and Expedition placard with our guests’ names displayed.
-After dropping luggage at the hotel, guests are taken for a short sightseeing tour.
+A representative will be waiting with a Himalayan Vacation Treks and Expedition placard with our guests’ names displayed. dropping luggage at the hotel, take rest.

-Today, we begin our journey with a scenic drive from Kathmandu for about 6-7 hours (190 Km) to Besisahar.
+Today, we begin our journey with a scenic drive from Kathmandu to Besisahar.
 Our vehicle follows the picturesque Trishuli River.
-As the drive progresses, you can witness beautiful scenery – terraced fields, traditional villages, and views of mountains, including Ganesh and Manaslu peaks.
+As the drive progresses, we can witness beautiful scenery – terraced fields, traditional villages, and views of mountains, including Ganesh and Manaslu peaks.

 Eventually, we leave the main highway that heads to Pokhara and drive north to Besisahar.
-After Besisahar, we continue our drive through paddy fields and reach Jagat – a Tibetan-style village.
+After Besisahar, we continue our drive through paddy fields and reach Tal village

 Today before lunch we ascend again so much that we reach above the tree line.
 The valley opens up and it becomes clear that you are at the beginning of the Tibetan plateau.
 To the north the valley is a kind of bizarre mountain desert with pinnacles and gullies.
 At the bottom left in the depths we see a bridge over a gorge that must be about 200 meters deep.
 This is the route we will take in a few days to the village of Nar.
 Northwards the valley widens and we pass several almost abandoned settlements.
 In the summer months, it seems that many yaks, sheep and goats are kept.
 Just before the valley narrows into a gorge are the 30 houses that form the village of Kyang.
 The stones of the mani wall at the entrance of the village are painted Smurf blue, which we also see later at the monastery of Phu.

 Today immediately after Khyang we descend into a narrow gorge that reminds experienced Nepal travelers of the Tarap valley in Dolpo.
 The path runs close to the water and then climbs up again.
-After 2 ½ hours of walking the valley seems to come to a dead end, the river flows through a very narrow gorge.
-After climbing up, we enter the valley through the village gate of Phu.
+After some time of walking the valley seems to come to a dead end, the river flows through a very narrow gorge.
+After climbing up, we enter the valley through the village gate of Phu Gaon.
 A beautiful row of chortens and mani walls underline the religious ideas of the peasant population.
 The village itself is located on top of a rock in order to keep as much agricultural land available as possible.
 From the top of the hill on which the monastery stands, Tibet feels very close.
 According to the residents, it is still a 1½ day walk to the border.
-By lunchtime we are at Phu.
+By lunchtime we are at Phu Gaon.

 Today is free too.
 If you wish, a sightseeing trip to the ancient temple/king’s seat of the world heritage site of incredible Bhaktapur can be arranged.
 The tour lasts 4 hours, and will cost an additional upcharge.
 In the evening, a Farewell Dinner is given by Himalayan Vacation Treks and Expedition.